90shree/desktop-pet-kirby/README.md

 The program picks a random action to preform every few seconds, while displaying an idle animation in between.

-Gravity/Drop physics was implemented through declaring variables for velocity, acceleration and gravity.. then adding the gravity variable to the y-velocity (using a plus-equals operator) when the user is not dragging the window, and applying this logic to both acceleration and velocity as well.
+Gravity/Drop physics was implemented through declaring variables for velocity, acceleration and gravity.. then adding the gravity variable to the y-velocity in a loop (to simulate gravity's constant downwards force on the window) when the window is falling after being dragged.